Edible flowers are the new rage in haute cuisine

 If you have allergies, introduce edible flowers gradually, as they may aggravate some allergies.

-Do not eat flowers from florists, nurseries or garden centers.
+Do not eat flowers from florists, nurseries or garden centres.
 In many cases these flowers have been treated with pesticides not labeled for food crops.

 Do not eat flowers picked from the side of the road.
 Once again, possible herbicide use eliminates these flowers as a possibility for use.